Martiless/nondairy-godmother/README.md

 ## Future Features:
 Some future features I would like for this app are:
 * Automated confirmation emails - that will be sent out to a user when they have made, edited or cancelled a booking
-* Aviod over bookings - a backend feature that filters through all the bookings at a certain time and makes sure that the number of bookings does not exceed the number of available seats
+* Avoid overbookings - a backend feature that filters through all the bookings at a certain time and makes sure that the number of bookings does not exceed the number of available seats
-* Dinner Club Login - where members can see special offer that are only for members
+* Dinner Club Login - where members can see the special offers that are only for members
-* A Review page - this is a page where users can view reviews from previous diners but can also leave their own review on the restaurant
+* A Review page - this is a page where users can view reviews from previous diners but can also leave their reviews on the restaurant
-* Gallery page - which would be linked to the restaurants Instagram account
+* Gallery page - which would be linked to the restaurant's Instagram account
-* A shop - where users can buy vouchers, in house wines, oils, dressings, etc
+* A shop - where users can buy vouchers, in-house wines, oils, dressings, etc

 ***
 [Back to top](#Non-dairy-Godmother)